tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

 ```
 # Annex
 ## Home Assistant - Gas Meter Sensor Configuration
-The following YAML config is used to create an MQTT sensor in Home Assistant that can be used with its Energy Management.
+The following YAML config was used to create an MQTT sensor in Home Assistant and this sensor can be used with its Energy Management integration.

 ```
 sensor: